jayjeo/public/Laborshare/readmePatent.md

   * Unlike Step 7A, described above, utilizing the OpenAI method does not require GPU computing power, as it employs the server API from OpenAI, which is closed-source.
 In contrast, the Microsoft method (Step 7A) uses an open-source embedding feature that operates directly on your computer without relying on Microsoft's servers.
 This independence from Microsoft's servers is beneficial, but the downside is that computing speed crucially depends on your own computing power.
 This is why Step 7B requires a powerful GPU, such as the A100 SXM4 80GB.

   * 10B) Download the generated data files (1001 files) from the server to your local computer in your working directory.
-The resulting dataset is provided in Dropbox link.

 ### GENERAL STEPS:
 0) Follow Steps 1 through 5 in your personal computer.
 From Step 7, you may begin using a server.